-L. Noncompliance includes the following:
+O. Noncompliance includes the following:

 - 1. Reasonable Request: Any failure to comply with the reasonable request of any University Official, law enforcement officer, and/or other emergency service professional in the performance of their duties. - 2.
 SRR Process: Any failure to comply with the Student Rights & Responsibilities process, including, but not limited to, failure to complete Outcomes, falsification of Outcomes, or violation of any Academic Integrity Policies in the completion of Outcomes. - 3.
 Identification: Any failure to provide one's University Identification Card or any form of legal identification or to identify Guests upon the request of University Officials. - 4.
 Postings: Any failure to abide by signs, placards, or other official postings.
+This also includes but is not limited to the removal of University postings.